Pi Cluster Documentation

 • Certificate, resources that represent a human readable definition of a certificate request that need to be generated and keep up to date by an issuer.

-In order to generate new TLS certificates a Certificate resource can be created.
+In order to generate new TLS certificates a Certificate resource has to be created.

 apiVersion: cert-manager.io/v1